 Once you have the old sink removed from under the counter, you can place the new vessel sink into place.
 Hook up the garbage disposal (if you still plan to use one) and the drain pipe under the sink.
 Then install the new water faucet that you selected in your kitchen.

-Install a vessel sink over an existing drop-in kitchen sink
+#2.
+How to Install a vessel sink over an existing drop-in kitchen sink

 If you are needing to replace a drop-in style kitchen sink with a new vessel sink.
 You will need to select a rectangular-shaped vessel sink as well.
 These types of kitchen sink generally have holes predrilled for the faucet(s).
 That means you may have to think about the holes in the countertop.

-Install a vessel sink over an existing farmhouse kitchen sink
+#3.
+How to Install a vessel sink over an existing farmhouse kitchen sink

-Replacing a farmhouse-style sink with a vessel sink will like to require some amount of countertop reworking.
+Replacing a farmhouse-style sink with a vessel sink will require some amount of countertop reworking.
 Since farmhouse sinks fit into the countertop and cabinet, that area will need to be covered.
 Most vessel sinks do not have that ability.
 This means that you need to consider that before you get started.

 After selecting the new vessel sink that you want in your kitchen, you will need to remove the existing sink.
-After disconnecting the disposal (if installed) and drain pipe you need to slide the farmhouse sink out of the counter and cabinet.
+After disconnecting the disposal (if installed) and drain pipe, you need to slide the farmhouse sink out of the counter and cabinet.
 Then you will have to fill in the opening of the cabinet and countertop that you decided on.
 Once that is done, you can then place the vessel sink in place.
 Then under the counter, you installed the disposal (if installed) and reconnect the drain pipe.
 Next, install the new faucet, and you are done.

 So, as you can see, the short answer to the question is, Can you install a vessel sink over an existing sink?
 It is, yes, however, it is not as simple as buying just any vessel sink and put in.
 You have to consider that the existing opening in the counter will be rather large and rectangular.
 Then there are the faucet holes to contend with.
 So, with all that said, know that deciding on installing a vessel sink has its challenges.